How many roof types exist?

 We are ERA architects, one of the young, committed and creative architecture studios in Barcelona.

-In this post you can find our professional and simple explanation of covers.
+In this post you can find our professional, simple explanation on roof types.

 What is a roof?